6.8 Western: History

 In 2007, Hornady launched its new 6.5 Creedmoor, also designed to be fed from a short action mechanism.
-But thought as a bench-rest competition cartridge rather than a hunting cartridge, it is designed to shoot heavy for caliber, high B.C. bullets that need a faster twist to be stabilized.
-Nevertheless, start to gain followers among hunters to become one of the most popular big game hunting calibers of the time, mainly due to the development of affordable rangefinders, which reduce the advantages of flat trajectories within moderate ranges as the shooter doesn't need to "guess" distances anymore.
+Thought of as a bench-rest competition cartridge rather than a hunting cartridge, it is designed to shoot heavy-for-caliber, high B.C. bullets that need a faster twist to be stabilized.
+Nevertheless, it started to gain followers among hunters to become one of the most popular big game hunting calibers of the time, mainly due to the development of affordable rangefinders, which reduce the advantages of flat trajectories within moderate ranges as the shooter doesn't need to "guess" distances anymore.

-Based on this new market trend for high Ballistic Coefficient Bullets, fast twist barrels and short actions, Winchester in collaboration with Browning design the 6.8 Western as a new alternative.
+Based on this new market trend for high ballistic coefficient bullets, fast twist barrels and short actions, Winchester in collaboration with Browning designed the 6.8 Western as a new alternative.

 Cartridge Design

-The 6.8 Western is basically a .270 Winchester Short Magnum case with a slightly rebated shoulder (reducing the case's maximum powder capacity) that needs a barrel with a 1:8 twist to stabilize 165 to 175 grain bullets.
+The 6.8 Western is basically a .270 Winchester Short Magnum case with the shoulder moved back slightly (reducing the case's maximum powder capacity) that needs a barrel with a 1:8 twist to stabilize 165 to 175 grain bullets.

 Performance

 With a 165-grain bullet, the 6.8 Western is capable of matching the muzzle velocity of a .270 Winchester loaded with a 150-grain bullet.
-Nevertheless, the higher ballistic coefficient of the 6.8 Western results in a flatter trajectory at distances beyond 600 yards, which may be controversial for hunting purposes.
+The higher ballistic coefficient of the 6.8 Western results in a flatter trajectory at distances beyond 600 yards, which may be controversial for hunting purposes.

 Centered 3 inches up at 100 yards it will be 4 inches low at 300 yards and 54 inches low at 600 yards still retaining 1500 ft/lb, while a 130-grain .270 Winchester will retain approximately 1200 ft/lb and a 180-grain .300 Win Mag approximately 2000 ft/lb at the same distance.